conniecombs/SimpleFile-Linux/docs/CONTRIBUTING.md

 ## License

-By contributing to SimpleFile, you agree that your contributions may be incorporated into SimpleFile and distributed under the SimpleFile Proprietary License in [`LICENSE`](../LICENSE).
+By contributing to SimpleFile, you agree that your contributions may be incorporated into SimpleFile and distributed under the Apache License, Version 2.0, in [`LICENSE`](../LICENSE).
+Unless you explicitly state otherwise, submitted contributions are licensed under Apache-2.0.
-You grant conniecombs a perpetual, worldwide, irrevocable, royalty-free license to use, modify, reproduce, distribute, sublicense, and otherwise exploit your contribution as part of SimpleFile.